 Paul Kantner, guitarist, vocalist, and co-founder of Jefferson Airplane and Jefferson Starship, was born in San Francisco, CA in 1941.

-John Sebastian, singer-songwriter, musician, and founder of The Lovin’ Spoonful, was born in Greenwich Village, NY in 1944.
+John Sebastian, singer-songwriter, musician, founder of The Lovin’ Spoonful, and a solo artist, was born in Greenwich Village, NY in 1944.

 Harold Ray Brown, original member of War and the LowRider Band, was born in Long Beach, CA in 1946.